-Unfortunately many people have different ideas on what makes a good company.
+Unfortunately, many people have different ideas on what makes a good company.
 As such, there will always be people dissatisfied with how a company operates and many will be vocal over this.
-Sometimes this will be justified, after all some top companies have poor workplace practices, support questionable charities and so forth.
-But often even a truly good company will have numerous negative reviews by people who think they're right and the majority are wrong.
-For the most part, you shouldn't take these reviews seriously, but it can be hard to tell a single person who's had a bad day from the majority.
+Sometimes this will be justified after all some top companies have poor workplace practices, support questionable charities and so forth.
+But often even an excellent company will have numerous negative reviews by people who think they're right and the majority are wrong.
+For the most part, you shouldn't take these reports seriously, but it can be hard to tell a single person who's had a bad day from the majority.
 Negative comments are often more memorable than positive ones after all.
-Be careful what you read, and make sure to look into any claims of corruption, scamming and so forth to find out if it's genuine or simple defamation.
+Be careful what you read, and make sure to look into any claims of corruption, scamming and so forth to find out if it's genuine or straightforward defamation.

 What makes a good company?
 In the end, it all comes down to you.
-No your opinion, though that certainly does matter a great deal.
-Rather, it comes down to how they treat you.
+No your opinion, though that indeed does matter a great deal.
+Instead, it comes down to how they treat you.
 How they go about achieving your business.
 Whether they listen when you speak, and how they reply to what you have to say.
-Truly good compaines will never let you doubt that they do in fact care about your business and your opinion.
+Truly good companies will never let you doubt that they do in fact care about your business and your opinion.